ANK1036Official/game_exporter/README.md

 ## Introduction
 `game_exporter` is a game decryption tool designed for extracting assets such as images, code, sound, and more from various common game types.

+Currently, this is `Linux only`, but there are future plans to add Windows support.

 ## Installation
 Instructions for how to install the tool.